 A motion to approve the minutes as amended was made by Commissioner Laing.
-The motion was seconded by Commissioner Walter and the motion carried without dissent; Chair Hilhorst and Commissioner Carlson abstained from voting.
+The motion was seconded by Commissioner Walter and the motion carried without dissent; Chair Hilhorst and Commissioner Carlson abstained from voting due to their absence at the July 8 meeting.